 Please note: This tour requires a minimal amount of walking for approximately 10 yards (9 metres) between the cooking school and the pier.
 It is suitable for guests with limited mobility who are able to stand for periods at a time.
 Flat, closed-toe walking shoes are recommended.
 This tour involves a cooking demonstration rather than a hands-on experience; some dishes may have been partially prepared in advance.
 Space on this tour is extremely limited; we suggest you book well in advance to avoid disappointment.
 Bring local currency for any cooking product purchases.

 Embrace the splendid beauty of Banks Peninsula during this memorable excursion to a traditional New Zealand hill country farm.

 Scenic Coastal Drive & Akaroa

-Depart the pier for the scenic, approximately 45-minute drive to the Paua Bay Farm.
+Depart the pier with your driver-guide for the scenic, approximately 45-minute drive to the Paua Bay Farm.
 Drive through the charming village of Akaroa, which was the first South Island settlement established by the French & British settlers in 1840.
 Their French and Victorian influences are reflected in Akaroa's quaint wooden houses and pretty gardens.
 Leaving Akaroa, take in panoramic views overlooking Akaroa Harbour, the Pacific Ocean, an extinct volcano and some of Banks Peninsula's hidden eastern bays before arriving at the Paua Bay Farm.